oyama/pico-midi-looper-ble/docs/architecture.md

 ## Overview

-The Pico MIDI Looper is a BLE-MIDI-based loop recorder for Raspberry Pi Pico W. It records and plays back a single-bar loop consisting of two drum tracks (bass and snare), using a single button to control recording and track switching.
+The Pico MIDI Looper is a BLE-MIDI-based loop recorder for Raspberry Pi Pico W.
+It records and plays back a two-bar loop (32 steps) consisting of two drum tracks … In addition to recording, a tap-tempo mode lets you adjust the global BPM on the fly with the same single button.
 Internally, the system is organized around two central mechanisms:

 1. A **finite state machine (FSM)** governing the overall looper state
 2. A **timer-driven sequencer** that drives the step clock and MIDI note output

 ## Looper State Machine

-The firmware uses a simple FSM to manage user interaction and playback behavior.
-The four defined states are illustrated in the following diagram:
+The firmware centres around a main FSM with five states: `Waiting / Playing / Recording / TrackSwitch / TapTempo`.
+The updated diagram reflects this.

 ![Looper FSM](looper_fsm.svg)